 ECA guidance counselors get to know all of the students in the ECA program at one point or another and are the teachers-of-record for our CLICK courses (see pg.
-28).
+26).
 They help students develop their short-and-long term goals, explore career and college options, and prepare for "life after ECA."
 They also provide social and emotional counseling and facilitate peer support groups.
 They participate on the Administrative Team at the ECA.

 The role of ECA Administrative staff is to ensure the smooth running of the program.
-They plan events (Admin Team), collect, track, and organize documents and student records (ECA Records Office/Ms. Webster), function as the major liaison between the ECA and EMU (Mr. Cooper), and serve as the face of the ECA (Mrs. Jackson).
-Technology matters are handled by our Tech Team (Ms. Young and Mr. Patel), and books/materials are managed by our Materials Manager (Ms. McKague).
+They plan events (Admin Team), collect, track, and organize documents and student records (ECA Records Office), function as the major liaison between the ECA and EMU (Mr. Cooper), and serve as the face of the ECA (Mrs. Jackson).
+ECA materials-books, calculators, and computers-are handled by our Materials Manager/Technician (Mr. Patel), and Mrs. Dace handles the lunch program, student health issues, and many other things.
 The ECA Principal (Dr. Fischer) and Assistant Principal (Ms. Peet) lead the instructional staff, interface regularly with students and parents/guardians, and strive to keep the ECA's course set on growth and student success.

 The student's role is the most important because, ultimately, it is the student's educational pathway that has brought your family to the ECA program.
 Students become the drivers in their education here at the ECA-much responsibility is taken by our young people!
 Students must check email daily-including on weekends.
 They must keep in contact with their CORE advisors on a regular basis.
 It is the student's responsibility to be prepared for class, with all homework done (or attempted with questions ready), class materials available, and arrive to class ready to learn.
 It is the student's responsibility to communicate with individual instructors when they do not understand content material or instructions given.

 If a student needs to be absent, it is his or her responsibility to inform both the instructors and CORE as soon as possible (before the absence, in person and via email, if possible) and then seek out instructors upon returning to determine what was missed and whether alternative scheduling is possible or required.
 Students also need to recognize that academics come first at ECA, and may require sacrifices of time in order to be successful.
 For some, this may mean temporarily giving up a job, sports or other commitments until they've developed the soft skills to successfully juggle the various demands on time.
 Students are also responsible for reading/following all ECA email, postal mail (rare) and Newsletter (electronic) communications.